Henrykado/TweakedCutscenes/README.md

 17 Sonic and Tails reunite in Red Mountain - Sonic is now able to jump onto the Tornado 2 (without bouncing off of one of the lamps).
 102 After Egg Carrier transformation - Sonic no longer looks too high up, making his pupils leave his eyes.
 104 After Sky Deck - Tails falls earlier so he can hear what Sonic is saying.
-1A Eggman takes Birdie - Gamma's theme plays when he appears; Sonic looks at Gamma before the other characters stop looking at Eggman.
+1A Eggman takes Birdie's emerald - Gamma's theme plays when he appears; Sonic looks at Gamma before the other characters stop looking at Eggman.
 1B After Gamma - The music stops after Amy interrupts Sonic; Sadness plays while Amy is explaining how Gamma is different; Music stops again after rumble, and then the Egg Carrier theme begins playing again after Amy asks Sonic what he will do next.
 1D After Chaos 6 - Removed the second jump Sonic does, the one where you can see the Eggmoble getting stuck in the Egg Carrier.
 20 Perfect Chaos mural - Removed random spindash sound.